Skip to main content

 “Though there are always two main characters in the romance novel, in most books the major focus is on the heroine – the story is primarily her story.
 Though the hero’s point of view and thoughts are usually included, the heroine’s point of view and thoughts usually take up a larger portion of the book.”

 Since the romance novel includes such a wide variety of genres, I want to add the heroine and hero are two characters of any type.
 Two people, robots, animals, aliens, etc. It doesn’t matter.
 What matters is which character is the reader following and cheering for.
 That character is your protagonist.
 Think of E.T.
 The Extra Terrestrial.
 Elliot clearly falls in love with E.T. not in the romantic sense, but in the sense that he will risk his life to save E.T.
-In YOU BEFORE ME, Louisa is the heroine (protagonist) and Will is the hero.
+In Me Before You, Louisa is the heroine (protagonist) and Will is the hero.

-How to Write A Romance Novel Step 3
+How to Write A Romance Book Step 4

 In writing the blurb, you’ve chosen the protagonist.
 You must know whose story you’re telling.
 Since we are pretending to be Jojo, we’ll decide to write this novel from Louisa’s point of view.
 Remember, we’re starting as if there is no story yet.
 You can always change this later, but for now, it’s another way to keep focussed.